auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

   </li>
 </ul>

 Continued use of embedded login will require the use of [custom domains](/custom-domains) in order to prevent cross-origin authentication issues.
-The custom domains documentation includes important information on the use of custom domains, how to set them up, and what configuration is required for more intricate use cases, such as custom domains with SAML.
+The custom domains documentation includes important information on the use of custom domains, how to set them up, and what configuration is required for more intricate use cases, such as custom domains with <dfn data-key="security-assertion-markup-language">SAML</dfn>.

 ## Other considerations